Fixed-Point arithmetic in Engee

-Fixed-Point (Fixed-Point') is a way of representing fractional values using ordinary integers and a predetermined scale (number of bits for the fractional part).
-Instead of resource-intensive floating-point arithmetic (`Float32
+Fixed-point numbers (Fixed-Point) is a way of representing fractional values using ordinary integers and a predefined scale (the number of bits for the fractional part).
+Instead of resource-intensive floating-point arithmetic (Float32, Float64), a simple integer format is used here, where the "binary comma" is shifted by a set number of bits.

 -